vtnsi/resonaate/docs/source/reference/config_format.md

     "target_file": str,             # Req: relative path to JSON file defining target agents "sensor_file": str,             # Req: relative path to JSON file defining sensor agents "min_revisit_time": float,      # Optional: Required time since last obs of a target before any sensor is allowed to revisit, in seconds.
 Defaults to 0.
+    "enable_sensor_min_revisit": bool # Optional: Toggles the per-sensor min revisit feature.
+Overrides any info in the sensors_file JSON.
+Used for easy toggling of the feature.
+Defaults to True.
 }
 ```